 Tip 3.
 Review Your Incorrect Answers

 Completing practice tests is not enough.
-Reviewing all the questions you answered incorrectly is crucial for score improvement.
-Although reviewing incorrect answers may be time-consuming and tedious, it prevents you from repeating the same errors on the GRE and increases overall performance.
+Reviewing the questions you answered incorrectly is crucial for improving your score.
+Although reviewing mistakes may be time-consuming, it can help you identify recurring weaknesses and avoid repeating the same errors on test day.

-With adequate preparation, the GRE may take you closer to attending your dream graduate school!
-Strong analytical skills are critical to excelling in Verbal Reasoning and Analytical Writing, while application-based knowledge will help you succeed in Quantitative Reasoning.
-Therefore, before appearing in the GRE, ensure you excel at these skills to get above-average marks.
-Lastly, remember practicing questions for each section is your key to success.
+With adequate preparation, the GRE may take you closer to attending your dream graduate school.
+Strong analytical skills are important for Verbal Reasoning and Analytical Writing, while applied mathematical knowledge can help you succeed in Quantitative Reasoning.
+Before taking the GRE, practice each section and become familiar with the current format.

-After reading this guide, we hope you will be better prepared for your GRE Test.
-Make sure also to check out our Scholarships Page for different information on scholarships and universities across the globe!
+After reading this guide, we hope you will feel better prepared for the GRE General Test.
+Make sure also to check out the Available Courses for International Students and the Scholarships Page for information about scholarships and universities across the globe!